danielegrattarola/danielegrattarola.github.io/_posts/2021-03-12-gnn-lecture-part-2.md

 output = output.sum(1)  # shape: (n, channels)
 ```

+Note that we had to compute messages for __all possible edges__ and then simply multiply some of the messages by zero using `a`.

-__This is not ideal__, because it cost us $$O(N^2)$$ to do something that should have a cost linear in the number of edges (which is a big difference when working with real-world graphs, which are usually very sparse).
+__This is not ideal__, because it cost us $$O(N^2)$$ to do something that should have a cost linear in the number of edges (this is a big difference when working with real-world graphs, which are usually very sparse).

-In general, using broadcasting to define edge-dependent GNNs means that we have to compute the messages for __all possible edges__ and then simply multiply some of the messages by zero by broadcasting `a`.

-This is because broadcasting is a "dense" operation.

 A much better way to achieve our goal is to exploit the advanced indexing features offered by all libraries for tensor manipulation, using a technique called __gather-scatter__.